tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 ```

-Successful response contains the `formattedRa` and `formattedDec` values with a unique id.
+The successful response contains the `formattedRa` and `formattedDec` values with a unique id.

 ```bash
 {